EETChallenge/3et_challenge_2025/README.md

 ```

 ### Dataset
 Download The 3ET+ dataset from the competition page on [Kaggle](https://www.kaggle.com/competitions/event-based-eye-tracking-cvpr-2025/data).
-Put the dataset in the `./event_data` folder.
+Put the dataset in the `./event_data` folder. (**The test dataset is bit different from last year, so please note that you should download the dataset from 2025 Kaggle site.**)

 ### Training
 We provide a handy training script for you to start with.
 Simply install the dependencies in the environment.yml file with conda and run the following command: